Evaporator Coil Leak Found During Routine Maintenance: AC Diagnosis on Tallulah Ter in Wesley Chapel, FL 33543

 Here, the homeowner was doing exactly what we encourage people to do.
 They scheduled maintenance before a larger issue interrupted comfort.
 That gave us the opportunity to inspect the system carefully and identify a major concern before expectations about future reliability became unrealistic.

-How We Inspected and Diagnosed the System
+How Jandiel Inspected and Diagnosed the 2016 Lennox System

 Once we arrived for the maintenance visit, we approached the system like we would any diagnostic inspection.
 Even if a homeowner reports no active issues, we still look closely at the major components that affect cooling performance, system condition, and long-term dependability.